-- 33.2 A related party is a person or entity that is related to the entity that is preparing its financial statements (the reporting entity). - (a) A person or a close member of that person's family is related to a reporting entity if that person: - (i) has control or joint control over the reporting entity; - (ii) has significant influence over the reporting entity; or - (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - (b) An entity is related to a reporting entity if any of the following conditions apply: - the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) both entities are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
-If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - 33.3 In considering each possible related party relationship, an entity shall assess the substance of the relationship and not merely the legal form. - 33.4 In the context of this FRS, the following are not related parties: - Two entities simply because they have a director or other member of key management personnel in common or because a member of key management personnel of one entity has significant influence over the other entity.
+- A related party is a person or entity that is related to the entity that is preparing its financial statements (the reporting entity). - (a) A person or a close member of that person's family is related to a reporting entity if that person: - (i) has control or joint control over the reporting entity; - (ii) has significant influence over the reporting entity; or - (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - (b) An entity is related to a reporting entity if any of the following conditions apply: - the entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) both entities are joint ventures of the same third party. - (iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) the entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity. - In considering each possible related party relationship, an entity shall assess the substance of the relationship and not merely the legal form.

-- (b) Two venturers simply because they share joint control over a joint venture. - (c) Any of the following simply by virtue of their normal dealings with an entity (even though they may affect the freedom of action of an entity or participate in its decision-making process): - (i) providers of finance; - (ii) trade unions; - (iii) public utilities; and - (iv) government departments and agencies. - (d) A customer, supplier, franchisor, distributor or general agent with whom an entity transacts a significant volume of business, merely by virtue of the resulting economic dependence. - 33.4A In the definition of a related party, an associate includes subsidiaries of the associate and a joint venture includes subsidiaries of the joint venture.
+- 33 4 In the context of this FRS, the following are not related parties: - (a) Two entities simply because they have a director or other member of key management personnel in common or because a member of key management personnel of one entity has significant influence over the other entity. - (b) Two venturers simply because they share joint control over a joint venture. - (c) Any of the following simply by virtue of their normal dealings with an entity (even though they may affect the freedom of action of an entity or participate in its decision-making process): - providers of finance: - (ii) trade unions; - (iii) public utilities; and - (iv) government departments and agencies. - (d) A customer, supplier, franchisor, distributor or general agent with whom an entity transacts a significant volume of business, merely by virtue of the resulting economic dependence. - 33 4A In the definition of a related party, an associate includes subsidiaries of the associate and a joint venture includes subsidiaries of the joint venture.
 Therefore, for example, an associate's subsidiary and the investor that has significant influence over the associate are related to each other.